JTrippas/CIRQL/README.md

 ## Complex Sessions
 The key focus of our initial analysis was on complex sessions.
 The remainder of this README will outline specific examples of behaviours we observed from (15 minute) sessions containing CIRQL queries.
-Due to privacy concerns, we currently only share the queries and their timestamps.
-We hope to release more comprehensive data after a more thorough vetting process.

 ### Reformulations within a Focused Task